By now, you've learned the basics of how to bet on March Madness and it's time to dig a little deeper.

-It’s no surprise to see elite programs like Kansas, North Carolina, Kentucky, and Gonzaga take on all challengers early in the calendar.
-And especially in major conferences suffering through down years, getting a read on how a team performs against programs outside of its usual schedule is key for capping later round matchups.
+It’s no surprise to see elite programs like Kansas, Michigan State, and Gonzaga take on all challengers early in the calendar.
+And especially in major conferences suffering through down years, getting a read on how a team performs against programs outside of its usual schedule is key for capping later-round matchups.

 Depending on where they seed in the NCAA pecking order, and the selection committee’s dedication to competitive balance among their bracket principles, teams can either find themselves just miles from campus or on the other side of the country for the first two games of the tournament.

-Last year, teams like North Carolina (played in Greenville) and Purdue (played in Milwaukee) enjoyed short trips and friendly crowds in their opening games while schools like Rhode Island (played in Sacramento) and VCU (played in Salt Lake City) were forced to hop long plane rides on short notice to play in a faraway venue – both failing to make it out of the weekend.
+Last year, teams like Gonzaga (played in Portland) and Baylor (played in Fort Worth) enjoyed short trips and friendly crowds in their opening games while schools like LSU (played in Milwaukee) and Seton Hall (played in San Diego) were forced to hop long plane rides on short notice to play in a faraway venue – both failing to make it out of the weekend.

 Getting a grip on which teams can play on the road is also an important task when making your next move.
 Some programs thrive on a serious home-court edge but flounder away from home.
-The Texas Tech Red Raiders were a tough team to beat at home (17-1 SU) but look like a different team when they hit the highway (4-6 SU).
+The Arkansas Razorbacks were a tough team to beat at home (13-3 SU) but look like a different team when they hit the highway (2-8 SU).